annaesvensson/yellow-publish/readme.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

 `PublishCodeDirectory` = directory with code of published extensions
+`PublishWebsiteDirectory` = directory with files of the official website

 <a id="settings-extension"></a>The following settings can be configured in file `extension.ini`: